 The process of setting up a limited company is usually completed within three to four working hours and all you need is your desired company name.
 Enjoy online registration, VAT & PAYE registration, share structure advice and other benefits when forming your limited company with SJD.

 Appointing an accountant

-SJD Accountancy has been supporting contractors with their taxation needs since 1992 and currently have over 14,000 Limited company clients.
-For more information about our fixed-fee accountancy package please visit our services page.
+SJD Accountancy has been supporting contractors with their taxation needs since 1992 and currently have over 15,000 limited company clients.
+Find out more about our fixed-fee accountancy packages here.